-34Andrew David Naselli defines the Keswick movement in the following way: "Keswick is a small town in the scenic Lake District of northwest England.
-Since 1875, it has hosted a weeklong meeting in July for the Keswick Convention... 'the early Keswick movement' refers to a movement from 1875 to 1920 that was (1) conservatively evangelical; (2) based on and distinguished by the belief that the problems, in large measure, were the fruit of the movement's emphasis on "experience at the expense of doctrine,"35 as Andrew David Naselli explains:
+&lt;sup>34Andrew David Naselli defines the Keswick movement in the following way: "Keswick is a small town in the scenic Lake District of northwest England.
+Since 1875, it has hosted a weeklong meeting in July for the Keswick Convention.... 'the early Keswick movement' refers to a movement from 1875 to 1920 that was (1) conservatively evangelical; (2) based on and distinguished by the belief that the majority of Christians are living in defeat and that the secret to living the victorious Christian life is consecration followed by Spirit-filling; and (3) stimulated by annual conventions at Keswick, England, and literature by its propagators."
+See "Keswick problems, in large measure, were the fruit of the movement's emphasis on "experience at the expense of doctrine," 35 as Andrew David Naselli explains:

 Robert Pearsall Smith helped set the tone when he led a higher life meeting: "We did not come to Oxford to set each other right, or to discuss doctrines."
-Hannah Whitall Smith used the same tone by opening her most influential work-which addresses the deeply theological issue of progressive sanctification-with a disclaimer that downplays theology and appeals to experience.36
+Hannah Whitall Smith used the same tone by opening her most influential work-which addresses the deeply theological issue of progressive sanctification-with a disclaimer that downplays theology and appeals to experience.

 Naselli then quotes a Keswick historian who claims that, "Keswick is interested in the practical application of religious truth rather than in doctrinal or dogmatic theology.
-The [Keswick] Convention is not interested in academic discussions of theology and ethics, or even in adding to the store of Bible knowledge of those who attend, but simply and only in helping men to be holy."37 While a statement like this may initially sound attractive to well-intentioned Christians who want to grow in holiness but don't want to become mired in overly-technical doctrinal discussions and debates, it actually serves to undermine the Christian's pursuit of sanctification.
+The [Keswick] Convention is not interested in academic discussions of theology and ethics, or even in adding to the store of Bible knowledge of those who attend, but simply and only in helping men to be holy."37 While a statement like this may initially sound attractive to wellintentioned Christians who want to grow in holiness but don't want to become mired in overly-technical doctrinal discussions and debates, it actually serves to undermine the Christian's pursuit of sanctification.
 Naselli continues, quoting J. I. Packer, "Perhaps this...is the very unconcern that has caused the trouble.
 After all, Pelagianism is the natural heresy of zealous Christians who are not interested in theology."38 To emphasize application at the neglect of doctrinal foundations removes the basis of and guidance for the practical component of Christianity.

 What is required of the pastor is not that he yield to assumed academic dogmas that run counter to Scripture, but that he become a clear thinker who is growing in his capacity to view all of life through the lens of Scripture (2 Tim 2:7; Rom 12:1-2).
 A faithful theologian is one who thinks hard and carefully over Scripture and its application within the parameters provided by historic Christian doctrine.
-A theologian, then, is not someone who embraces naturalistic assumptions about Scripture: he is simply someone who thinks conventions at Keswick, England, and literature by its propagators."
-See "Keswick Theology: A Survey and Analysis of the Doctrine of Sanctification in the Early Keswick Movement" in DBSJ 13 (2008): 17-18.
+A theologian, then, is not someone who embraces naturalistic assumptions about Scripture: he is simply someone who thinks hard about the Bible from historic evangelical foundations and applies its truth to all of life.